 Marshmallow Caramel Rice Krispies Puffs

-Marshmallow Caramel Rice Krispies Puffs are a cheery no-bake treat.
+Marshmallow Caramel Rice Krispies Puffs are a cheery, soft and gooey, no-bake treat.
 Fun for game day, movie night, or any casual gathering!

 Some treats are just more fun than others.
 And these Marshmallow Caramel Rice Krispies Puffs rate pretty darn high on the fun factor scale!

 The fun all starts in the kitchen.
 Dip big puffy marshmallows in caramel and then roll them in crispy rice cereal.
 It’s a no-bake project with big-time fun results.

 This caramel marshmallow recipe is a Christmas tradition for our family.
 But it’s also great for any casual gathering.
 Think movie night, game day, or just a happy Friday hooray!

 A dear family friend introduced my family to this recipe when I was young.
 As a kid, I thought these were one of the most amazing food inventions EVER.